JamesIde/jamesaide.com/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/9fcda215-bdf5-47b2-a5a6-72c4a546aace/deploy-status)](https://app.netlify.com/sites/trusting-darwin-9db938/deploys)

 My personal website.
-A place to display my hiking trips, photos, work experience and projects.
+A place to display my hiking trips, photos, entries and projects.
 View it [here](https://jamesaide.com/).

 The front end was created with [Gatsbyjs](https://www.gatsbyjs.com/), and styled with [TailwindCSS](https://tailwindcss.com/).
 All images and text are stored on Contentful and the site is hosted on [Netlify](https://www.netlify.com/).
 The text provided by Contentful is rendered into normal html using [MDX](https://clubmate.fi/mdx-in-gatsby), which is like Markdown, but renders jsx and styling.
 This allows me to style dynamically generated HTML and bypass any TailwindCSS constraints.